Low Dimensional Invariant Embeddings for Universal Geometric Learning

 Roughly speaking, the assumptions needed for this theorem are (i) that $\M$ is a semi-algebraic set- that is, a set defined by polynomial equality and inequality constraints, and (ii) that the function $p(x,w)$ is a semi-algebraic function.
 This is a rather large class of functions which includes polynomials, rational functions and continuous piece-wise linear functions.

-Using Theorem~\ref{thm:useful} we can find $2\Dint+1$ orbit separating invariants for the action of permutations on point clouds which we discussed above.
+The usefulness of Theorem~\ref{thm:useful} for obtaining efficient separating invariants was illustrated in Example \ref{ex:SLd}.
+In Section~\ref{sec:applications} we show similar applications for several other group actions: we find $2\Dint+1$ orbit separating invariants for the action of permutations on point clouds which we discussed above.
 These invariants are continuous piece-wise linear functions obtained as a composition of the `sort' function with a linear function from the left and right.
 The complexity of computing each invariant is (up to a logarithmic factor) linear in the ambient dimension.
 Even when we are interested in separation in all of $\M=\RR^{d\times n} $, so that $\Dint=n\cdot d$, the number of invariants we need for separation is significantly lower than the ${n+d}\choose{n} $ power sum polynomials discussed above.
 This advantage becomes more pronounced when the `data manifold' $\M$ is low dimensional.

-We can use Theorem~\ref{thm:useful} to obtain similar improvements for several other group actions: we construct $2\Dint+1$ separating invariants for the action of $O(d)$ and $SO(d) $ on $d$ by $n$ point clouds, which can be compared with the standard separating invariants used for these group actions which have cardinality of $n \choose 2 $ and $\O({n \choose d}) $ respectively.
-We also construct $2\Dint+1 $ separating invariants for Lorenz transformations (and other isometry groups), scaling, for the special and general linear groups, and for scaling and translation.
+Similarly, we construct $2\Dint+1$ separating invariants for the action orthogonal transformations $O(d)$ and special orthogonal transformations $SO(d) $, on $d$ by $n$ point clouds, which can be compared with the standard separating invariants used for these group actions which have cardinality of $n \choose 2 $ and $\sim{n \choose d} $ respectively.
+We also construct $2\Dint+1 $ separating invariants for Lorenz transformations (and other isometry groups), the general linear group, and for scaling and translation.
 For several of the latter results we need to assume that the `data manifold' $\M$ contains only full rank point clouds.
-These results are discussed in detail in Section~\ref{sec:applications}.
-A summary of these results is given in Table~\ref{table}.
+A summary of these results, and the complexity of computing each invariant, is given in Table~\ref{table}.

 \textbf{Generic orbit separation} As suggested in several works (e.g., \cite{puny2021frame,villar2021scalars,rong2021almost}) the notion of orbit separating invariants can be replaced with a weaker notion of generically orbit separating invariants- that is, invariants defined on $\M$ which are separating outside a subset $\N$ of strictly smaller dimension.
 This weaker notion of separation is sufficient to prove universality only for compact sets in $\M \setminus \N$.
 Another disadvantage is that it is not inherited by subsets: generic orbits separation on $\M$ is not necessarily preserved on a subset $\M' \subseteq \M$, since it is even possible that $\M'$ is completely contained in $\N$.
 The advantage of generic separation is that it is generally easier to achieve.
 Indeed, in Theorem~\ref{thm:useful} we show that while we need $2\Dint+1$ random measurements for orbit separation, only $\Dint+1$ measurements are sufficient for generic separation.
 This results resembles classical results which show that for an irreducible algebraic variety of dimension $D$ embedded in high dimension, almost every projective projection down to dimension $D+1$ will be generically one-to-one.
 (For example see Example 7.15 and Exercise 11.23 in~\cite{harris}.)